.

 The Shulman Library and the Haskalah Option

 One of the most detailed accounts of the changes occurring in the towns is provided by Aaron Harari, later from Moshav Merhavia in Israel.
-He too recalls that the Zionist movement began to grow in Mlynov slowly after WWI and that a profound cultural and linguistic shift started to take place with this change.[7]
+Aaron Berger was born in 1908 and as a young man became one of the leaders in the Zionist Youth Groups in Mlynov.
+He changed his surname to Harari after he made aliyah in about 1934.
+Aaron, writing in the Memorial book, also recalls that the Zionist movement began to grow in Mlynov slowly after WWI and that a profound cultural and linguistic shift started to take place with this change.[7]

 Reading Harari’s account, I’m personally moved as he draws a contrast between the Shulman home, belonging to one set of my Mlynov great-grandparents, and the emerging Zionist impulse that was starting to take hold in the towns.
 As I read Harari’s account, I ponder the fact that the person I became was determined in many ways by the decisions and commitments of my great-grandparents back in 1921.

-Tsodik Shulman, my great-grandfather who oversaw the Count’s forest before the War, was the nephew of the famous Haskalah writer, Kalman Schulman, and had brought with him Jewish Enlightenment ideas to Mlynov where he married Pearl Demb.
-The Shulman library apparently had been known for its embrace of Russian literature and was a congregating place for young people from Mervits and Mlynov, at least before the War.
+Tsodik Shulman, my great-grandfather who oversaw the Count’s forest before the War, was the nephew of the famous Haskalah writer, Kalman Schulman, and brought with him Jewish enlightenment ideas to Mlynov where he married Pearl Demb.
+The Shulman library apparently was known for its embrace of Russian literature and was a congregating place for young people from Mervits and Mlynov, at least before the War.

 Harari writes:

 Harari was not the only one to recall the Shulman library.
-It was also remembered as a teenage hangout in the oral traditions passed on by Ben Fishman from Mervits.
+It was also remembered as a teenage hangout in the oral traditions passed on by Ben Fishman.
 Ben told his son Ted that the only reason he was allowed to hang out with the Shulman daughters was because Tsodik Shulman allowed the young people to socialize in the library under the guise of learning.

 The contrasting choices facing the Mlynov and Mervits communities after the war were stark.
 Ben Fishman left for Baltimore in 1920 with the three families that joined Itzhik Lerner, the Mlynov immigrant to Baltimore, who had come back to Mlynov in 1920 to assist his family get to the States.
 In 1921, the bulk of the Shulman family left for Baltimore and there Ben subsequently married Sarah Shulman whom he must have been courting in the Shulman library.